jeremyfelt/webconference-2014/talk.md

 In fact, the more members of a team that can be involved in the push from development to production, the better.
 This allows that many more incremental improvements without a central gatekeeper.

 I'm going to walk through some opinionated overviews on each of these four parts.
-Som ewill have more detail in some places than others.
+Some will have more detail in some places than others.
 I'm hoping this helps trigger some ideas for later or reinforces some of the workflows you've already established.

 ## Version Control